Boulder's Foodie Checklist

 Savor Excellence at Side Door Prices

-Frasca Food and Wine is one of Boulder's culinary landmarks, earning a James Beard award.
-Splurge for dinner here or save a little at Pizzeria Locale, a gourmet pizzeria next door that's run by the same folks.
+Frasca Food and Wine is one of Boulder's culinary landmarks, earning a James Beard award and a star from the MICHELIN Guide.
+Splurge for dinner here or save a little at Pizzeria Alberico, a gourmet pizzeria next door that's run by the same folks.

 Go to the Top of the Food Chain